rictorlome/slim/README.md

   - This one is a little weird.

-0. Subscription to every channel
+DONE.
+Subscription to every channel
 0. Not subscribing after creation of channel
 0. Using methods defined on window.
 0. Set up redis to work on production deployment.

 Style message: (name, picture, time, edit hover)
 0. Add edit feature.

+0. Every user in DM should subscribe.